-He primarily uses native hardwoods, combining woodturning with carving, woodburning, texturing, and painting to create his pieces.
+Daryl Rickard was a veterinarian for 40 years.
+Retired in 2017, he is now devoted full time to wood art.
+Influenced by his dad’s wood shop, he learned at an early age to appreciate the smell, feel and visual appeal of grain, color, and imperfections of wood.
+This experience set the foundation for his expression in wood.
+Evolving over time, each piece is a compilation of years of manipulation by various woodworking tools, working green wood to its final dry form.
+He primarily uses southern hardwoods, combining woodturning with carving, woodburning, texturing and painting to create his pieces.
 He loves the dynamic nature of wood.
-The moving and changing of each piece of wood contributes to the final work.
-Each piece of wood in its raw form speaks to the creation within, making each piece unique.
+The moving and changing of the wood contributes to the final form.
+Each piece of wood in its raw state speaks to the creation within, making each piece unique.